Radix — drop-in Redis replacement on a shard-per-core database

 Architecture and scaling

 Radix runs as a plugin inside Picodata cluster nodes.
-Each cluster node serves its share of keys on a Redis Cluster–compatible scheme: clients see familiar sharding and MOVED redirects.
-Unlike Redis, however, Picodata's underlying shard-per-core architecture means each CPU core serves its own independent shard with no contention for shared resources.
-This removes Redis's single-thread ceiling and yields linear throughput growth as the cluster scales horizontally.
+Each node serves its share of keys on a Redis-Cluster-compatible scheme; clients see the same sharding and MOVED redirects.
+The difference is underneath: each CPU core serves its own shard, with nothing shared.
+That breaks the Redis single-thread ceiling and lets throughput scale linearly with the cluster.

 Radix is not a fit if:

-- Only a narrow Redis feature set is needed and a single open-source Redis process on a developer laptop is enough;
+- Only a narrow Redis feature set is needed and a single open-source Redis process is enough;

 - The application code relies on Redis modules (RedisJSON, RediSearch, RedisGears) — Radix does not implement them yet;

-- The workload fits on a single server and there are no FSTEC, fault-tolerance, or audit requirements — for these cases the platform-level Picodata investment is excessive.
+- The workload fits on a single server and there are no fault-tolerance, audit, or scale requirements — at that size the operational investment in Picodata is excessive.

 Quick start

-The Picodata documentation site contains step-by-step instructions for running Picodata with plugin support and installing and activating Radix.
-Once installed, connect to Picodata exactly as you would to a regular Redis instance.
-For example:
+The Picodata documentation site has step-by-step instructions for running Picodata with plugin support and installing and activating Radix.
+Once installed, connect to Picodata exactly as you would to a regular Redis instance:

 redis-cli -p 7379